grafana/alloy/docs/sources/backwards-compatability.md

 * **Upstream changes**: Much of the functionality of {{< param "PRODUCT_NAME" >}} is built on top of other software, such as OpenTelemetry Collector and Prometheus.
 If upstream software breaks compatibility, we may need to reflect this in {{< param "PRODUCT_NAME" >}}.

-We try whenever possible to resolve these issues without breaking compatibility.
+We try, whenever possible, to resolve these issues without breaking compatibility.

 [semantic versioning]: https://semver.org/
 [alloy-mixin]: https://github.com/grafana/alloy/tree/main/operations/alloy-mixin